 If you pick the right hosting company the process will be painless, most of them include a free SSL with most plans, they offer some type of free backup option.
 Maintenance is minimal on WordPress sites, make sure plugins, themes, and WordPress itself are up to date and make sure you have a backup.

 So why do it?
 It’s a personal choice ultimately.
-People prefer to have the freedom to do what they want with there site and not have to pay such premium prices.
+People prefer to have the freedom to do what they want with their site and not have to pay such premium prices.